Enea Bossi Sr.

-Enea Bossi Sr. (March 29, 1888January 9, 1963) was an Italian-American aerospace engineer and aviation pioneer.
-He is best known for designing the Budd BB-1 Pioneer, the first stainless steel aircraft; and the Pedaliante airplane, disputably credited with the first fully human-powered flight.
+Enea Bossi Sr. (March 29, 1888 – January 9, 1963) was an Italian-American aerospace engineer and aviation pioneer.
+He is best known for designing the Budd BB-1 Pioneer, the first stainless steel aircraft, and the Pedaliante airplane, disputably credited with the first fully human-powered flight.

 Personal life

 Enea Bossi was born in Milan, Italy.
-He emigrated to the United States on the RMS Oceanic from Cherbourg, France, on July 20, 1914, subsequently residing at 264 Riverside Drive in Great Neck, New York.
-Bossi declared his intention to become a citizen of the United States on July 30, 1914, and petitioned for naturalization on December 9, 1925.
-He became a naturalized United States citizen on March 16, 1926, though his two sons retained their inherited Italian citizenship, jus sanguines, as well their American citizenship, jus soli.
+He emigrated to the United States on the RMS Oceanic from Cherbourg, France, on July 20, 1914, subsequently residing in Great Neck, New York.
 He spoke fluent Italian, French, and English.
+Bossi petitioned for naturalization in 1925 and became a naturalized United States citizen on March 16, 1926; his two sons retained their inherited Italian citizenship, jus sanguines, as well their American citizenship, jus soli.

 Bossi married Flora Kehrer, a Swiss German from Lausanne who had been sent away by a new stepmother to the United States immediately prior to the outbreak of World War I and was living with her aunt and uncle in Connecticut.
-The two met through Enea Bossi's professional relationship with her uncle, George Boldt, and Flora and Enea eloped against the wishes of Flora's guardians.
+The two met through Enea Bossi's professional relationship with her uncle, George Boldt.
+Flora and Enea eloped against the wishes of Flora's guardians.
 The couple had two children, Charles Bossi (1922, New York City – 1989, Ohio) and Enea Wilbur Bossi.
 (1924, Montclair, New Jersey – 1999, Lansdale, Pennsylvania).
-They ultimately resided on Upper Mountain Avenue in Montclair, at its intersection with Watchung Avenue, and maintained a country house on North Wales Road in Lansdale, Pennsylvania.
-The Montclair house still exists, but the Lansdale residence has since been replaced by subdivided residential homes, located opposite the Montgomery Mall.
+They ultimately resided on Upper Mountain Avenue in Montclair and maintained a country house in Lansdale, Pennsylvania.